Pedro Almodóvar: 1988–2002: Stardom and critical acclaim

 Almodóvar's next film, All About My Mother (1999), grew out of a brief scene in The Flower of My Secret.
 The premise revolves around a woman Manuela (Cecilia Roth), who loses her teenage son, Esteban (Eloy Azorín) in a tragic accident.
 Filled with grief, Manuela decides to track down Esteban's transgender mother, Lola (Toni Cantó), and notify her about the death of the son she never knew she had.
 Along the way Manuela encounters an old friend, Agrado (Antonia San Juan), and meets up with a pregnant nun, Rosa (Penélope Cruz).

 The film revisited Almodóvar's familiar themes of the power of sisterhood and of family.
 Almodóvar shot parts of the film in Barcelona and used lush colors to emphasise the richness of the city.
 Dedicated to Bette Davis, Romy Schneider and Gena Rowlands, All About My Mother is steeped in theatricality, from its backstage setting to its plot, modeled on the works of Federico García Lorca and Tennessee Williams, to the characters' preoccupation with modes of performance.
 Almodóvar inserts a number of references to American cinema.
 One of the film's key scenes, where Manuela watches her son die, was inspired by John Cassavetes' 1977 film Opening Night.
 The film's title is also a nod to All About Eve, which Manuela and her son are shown watching in the film.
 The comic relief of the film centers on Agrado, a pre-operative transgender woman.
 In one scene, she tells the story of her body and its relationship to plastic surgery and silicone, culminating with a statement of her own philosophy: "you get to be more authentic the more you become like what you have dreamed of yourself".

 All About My Mother opened at the 1999 Cannes Film Festival, where Almodóvar won both the Best Director and the Ecumenical Jury prizes.
 The film garnered a strong critical reception and grossed more than $67 million worldwide.
-All About My Mother has accordingly received more awards and honours than any other film in the Spanish motion picture industry, including the Academy Award for Best Foreign Language Film, the Golden Globe in the same category, the BAFTA Awards for Best Direction and Best Film Not in the English Language as well as 6 Goyas in his native Spain.
+All About My Mother has received more awards and honours than any other film in the Spanish motion picture industry, including the Academy Award for Best Foreign Language Film, the Golden Globe in the same category, the BAFTA Awards for Best Direction and Best Film Not in the English Language, as well as 6 Goyas in Almodovar's native Spain.